Car Accident Statistics

 - More than 16,500 crashes took place around the holidays.
 Most occurred between Thanksgiving and Christmas.

-- One out of every 44 people was involved in an accident in Pennsylvania.
+- One out of every 44 people in Pennsylvania were involved in an accident in 2009.

 - Anywhere from 85 to 90 percent of traffic crashes involved some sort of driver error.

 - More than 32,000 speed-related crashes occurred in Pennsylvania in 2009.

 - In 2008, the number of overall traffic fatalities reached a record low since 1961, and that number continued to decrease in the first few months of 2009.

 - The number of car crash deaths in 2008, 37,261, dropped 9.7 percent from the number of deaths in 2007; this is the largest annual reduction since 1982.